b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Welcome to the fulcrum of automation, digital exploration, technological integration and synergy, that is the potentiality and application, of the contemporary shell script!
 The shell environment is the coalface and melting-pot of the digital world in all of its facets.
 Here, you'll learn how to harness the power of Bash and Zsh scripting in order to streamline your tasks, actively and pragmatically define and refine your technological interests and prowess, and empower the realisation of solutions to problems, and your ethical hacking endeavors.
 By writing simple scripts as an entry-level point of departure, you'll automate repetitive actions, analyze data efficiently, and build powerful tools for various hacking challenges.

 In the 'Explore' section of the GitHub website, in the subsection called 'Collections', that are “… curated lists and insight[s] into burgeoning industries, topics and communities…”, there is a particular curation, showcasing many of the text editor applications housed within GitHub repositories, an editor made the pith assertion: "The text editor is a **sacred** tool for developers."
 (NB: my emphasis in bold.)
 I agree, and you find that scriptors, coders, programmers, developers, hackers and software developers and engineers, albeit all those who script and write code, have a passionate, devotional and loyal following and fervour, for their beloved and favoured text editor and/or IDE.
 Mine effectively is Neovim in the Termux CLI, which through its exceptional community led development, of both the CLI package and the GUI application in their manifold evocations, but also their vast extensibility through the community infrastructure, resources and frameworks, that envelopes them in an ecosystem of an ever-growing number of plugins, many of which are in the Lua programming language.
 Now, I am being honest and forthright when I say, Neovim, Lua and the Plugins, are not only potentially, but are actually, a serious, perplexing and persistent mindfuck, well they have been in my experience, but they have rewarded grappling with this adversity, in their exponential rewards and returns.
 So, take this under advisement, as as Fleetwood Mac immortalised: “Go Your Own Way”, as have I!

+**Shell default text editor**

+In Termux, if `echo $EDITOR` doesn't return anything, it means that no default text editor has been nominated.
+Here's a breakdown:

+**Environment variable $EDITOR:**

+* This variable stores the path to the text editor that Termux will invoke by default when commands like `nano` or `vim` are used without specifying a file.
+* If it's empty, Termux won't know which editor to use and won't be able to automatically launch one.

+**Possible reasons for an empty $EDITOR:**

+* **Fresh installation:** Termux doesn't come with a pre-defined default text editor.
+* **Manual configuration:** You may have intentionally or unintentionally removed the text editor setting.
+- **Conflicting environment:** Specific configurations or scripts may have temporarily cleared the variable.

+**What to do next:**

+1. **Identify preferred editor:** Choose the text editor you'd like to use as default (e.g., `nano`, `micro`, `vi`, `vim`, Neovim (a.k.a `nvim`), or`emacs`, etc.).
+2. **Set the $EDITOR variable:**
+    - Open Termux.
+    - Type `export EDITOR=/path/to/your/editor` (replace `/path/to/your/editor` with the actual path of your chosen editor).
+    - Press Enter.
+    - To determine the actual path of your chosen editor, execute `which <insert text editor name>`

+3. **Verify the setting:**
+    - Type `echo $EDITOR` and press Enter.
+This should now display the path to your chosen editor.

+**Additional notes:**

+- You can make the setting permanent by adding the `export EDITOR=` line to your `~/.bashrc` configuration file, or as appropriate in your chosen shell configuration file.
+- Termux provides packages for various editors.
+Use `pkg install <editor_name>` to install the one you prefer.
+- Note, you may need to research and tweak these instructions for your particular system implementation.

 **1. Script Basics:**